 We tried to sail from Turks & Caicos to Puerto Rico directly, skipping the DR and quickly discovered it wasn’t possible.
 As we rounded down along the top northeast corner of DR the sea state became horrific.

-It’s not too often that I can say that we had troubles keeping in our seats.
+It’s not too often that I can say that we had trouble keeping in our seats.

 The Puerto Bahia Marina is located in Samana Bay.

-This marina accommodates boats up to 150 feet length overall, handles deep draft boats, is full service offering everything and anything a cruiser would need.
-There’s wifi, a mini market, a few restaurants and bars in addition to access to the lovely pools and beautiful lounge areas.
-We highly recommend stoping at this marina to wait for a weather window to cross the Mona Passage.
-Check out our video on YouTube showcasing our stay in Puerto Bahia here.
+This marina accommodates boats up to 150 feet length overall, handles deep-draft boats, is full service offering everything and anything a cruiser would need.
+There’s wifi, a mini-market, a few restaurants and bars in addition to access to the lovely pools and beautiful lounge areas.
+We highly recommend stopping at this marina to wait for a weather window to cross the Mona Passage.
+Check out our video showcasing the marina here: Dominican Republic

 Let me define ‘weather window’ – it’s the term used when a variety of elements come together to ensure a safe and comfortable passage.